kognetiks/kognetiks-chatbot/readme.txt

 🎉 **Effortless Integration**: Get started in minutes with an easy setup process, fully integrated with OpenAI's ChatGPT API.

 🚀 **Cutting-Edge Support**: Benefit from support for gpt-3.5-turbo and the next-gen gpt-4 from OpenAI.
+Now with an expanded list of OpenAI models supported, including the latest GPT-4 Turbo ('gpt-4-1106-preview') featuring improved instruction following, JSON mode, reproducibility outputs, parallel function calling and more.

 💬 **Elegant Floating Chatbot Interface**: Customize the appearance for a sleek and engaging user experience.